"

 Major Case

-A case becomes Major when it has an alleged Major Misconduct, in which the behaviour violates or breaches the student’s express or implied obligations as set out in the Student Code of Conduct, and that is threatening, aggressive, harassing, violent, harmful, or potentially harmful to property or individuals, or to address potential threats of disruption to College operations.
-It also includes recurring Minor Cases (which involve minor misconduct previously addressed by Campus Security Services or College officials).
+A case becomes Major when it has an alleged Major Misconduct, in which the student behaviour allegedly violates or breaches their express or implied obligations as set out in the Student Code (in nature threatening, aggressive, harassing, violent, harmful, or potentially harmful to property or individuals), or to address potential threats of disruption to College operations.
+It also includes recurring Minor Misconduct Cases (which involve minor misconduct previously addressed by Campus Security Services or College officials).

 Official Case Interview